 What are Drivers?

-Windows drivers act as intermediaries between the operating system and hardware, allowing the computer to recognize, control, and interact with connected devices.
+Windows drivers act as intermediaries between the operating system and hardware, allowing the computer to recognise, control, and interact with connected devices.

-For example, installing a specific driver to work correctly and receive print commands is necessary when using a printer.
+For example, installing a specific driver is necessary to ensure the printer works correctly and receives print commands.